Last updated on

 What are the requirements to study at a German university?

 The most important requirements are a university entrance entitlement and knowledge of the German or English language at B2/C1 level.
-If you come from a non-EEA country you will also have to show to the immigration authorities that you have enough money to finance your stay in Germany (11,208 euros per year in 2023).
+If you come from a non-EEA country you will also have to show to the immigration authorities that you have enough money to finance your stay in Germany (11,904 euros per year since September 2024).

 Is B2 enough to study at a German university?